philipturner/swift-xtb/Documentation/OptimizingDiagonalization.md

 - Accelerate `dsyevd`
 - Accelerate `ssyevd`
 - Accelerate `ssyev`
+- Current state of the `Diagonalize` API
+  - With Swift release mode (`-Ounchecked`)
 - Accelerate divide and conquer with the tridiagonal matrix from `Diagonalize`
-- Current state of the `Diagonalize` API
-  - With Swift release mode `-Ounchecked`

 Problems:
 - Eigenvalues only, identity matrix (Λ1)